kamgam/UnityEditorGitTool/README.md

 ![Alt Settings < 2018.4](documentation/prefs.png?raw=true "Settings")

 ### Use at runtime
-Here is am exmaple of how to read the hash at runtime.
+Here is an example of how to read the hash at runtime.
 Notice that the path depends on your settings.
-This example assues you are using the default path "Assets/Editor/GitToolSettings.asset".
+This example assumes you are using the default path "Assets/Editor/GitToolSettings.asset".
 ```csharp
 public static string _versionHash = null;
 public static string GetVersionHash()